gargashish360/System_Design/README.md

 * To select servers start with round robin order, starting from server A, B, C and then D.
 * One should use caching strategy over the servers to store the information to process.
 * Hash the client name/numbers to some respective server.
-Two reliable hashing strategies are consistent hashing and rendezvous hashing.
+Two reliable hashing strategies are consistent and rendezvous hashing.
---> Consistent Hashing: If we put servers and clients in a circle, if a server dies or a new server is added only few of them are affected.
-* We can also perform multiple hashing in a way that, one server can be located on multiple locations on circle, after passing through multiple hashing functions(Maybe if the server is powerful, it can be placed over multiple locations).
---> Rendezvous hashing:
 * SQL uses ACID transactions:
   --> A: Atomiticity: If a transaction consist of multiple operations like deducting funds from 1 account and putting it into another, than make sure if one suboperation       fails they all fail.
   --> C: Consistency: Any transaction in database will abide by all rules in that database.
 Any future transaction in database will take into account any past  transaction.